Keizaal/Keizaal/TROUBLESHOOTING.md

 Download the newest [Visual C++ 2019 redists](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Be sure to restart your computer afterward.

+### "*Keizaal doesn't recognize Creation Club content.*"

+Keizaal works off a the "Stock Game" system, it doesn't touch the files in your Steam install, buth rather runs of its own instance.
+If you want to use Creation Club content alongside Keizaal it is recommended that you create an empty mod in Mod Organizer and move your Creation Club plugins to that mod.

 ### "*Skyrim is capped at 72 FPS.*"

 The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped the FPS to 72 in order to prevent that.